 Feature configuration options are displayed in the drop-down menus at the top of each page.
 The same menus are displayed on every configuration page within a feature.
 To configure a feature on the switch, select a configuration option from the drop down menu.
-There are two types of configuration pages in WebView-a Global configuration page and a Table configuration page.
+There are two types of configuration pages in WebView-Global configuration pages and Table configuration pages.